alvaropek/kik-copypaster/README.md

 The goal is simple, let's make copying from the terminal great again.
 # INSTALLATION
-To install kik, simply download the script ***kik.sh*** and make a shortcut link available to your path, so you can use it from anywhere by simply typing 'kik' (that's kind of the point actually, so make sure you do that part!).
+To install kik, simply download the script ***kik.sh*** and make a shortcut link available to your path, so you can use it from anywhere by simply typing 'kik'.
+That's kind of the point actually, so make sure you do that part!
 # USAGE
 There are two use cases for kik:
 ## Copying file contents